Large Language Models Approach Expert Pedagogical Quality in Math Tutoring but Differ in Instructional and Linguistic Profiles: Introduction

-This paper addresses this gap by comparing expert human tutors, novice human tutors, and multiple large language models responding to the same set of mathematics remediation conversation turns.
-Specifically, we examine differences in both instructional strategies and linguistic characteristics, including restating and revoicing, pressing for accuracy, lexical diversity, readability, politeness, and agency.
-We evaluate tutor responses in terms of pedagogical quality, operationalized through structured annotations of error handling and guidance, and examine how pedagogical quality relates to both instructional strategies and linguistic characteristics.
-This research is guided by three research questions. \textbf{RQ1:} How do instructional strategies and linguistic characteristics differ across expert human tutors, novice human tutors, and large language models in responses to the same mathematics remediation prompts? \textbf{RQ2:} How does perceived pedagogical quality vary across expert human tutors, novice human tutors, and large language models? \textbf{RQ3:} Which instructional strategies and linguistic characteristics are associated with perceived pedagogical quality in tutoring responses?
+This research is guided by three research questions. \textbf{RQ1:} How do instructional strategies and linguistic characteristics differ across expert human tutors, novice human tutors, and LLMs in responses to the same mathematics remediation prompts? \textbf{RQ2:} How does perceived pedagogical quality vary across expert human tutors, novice human tutors, and LLMs? \textbf{RQ3:} Which instructional strategies and linguistic characteristics are associated with perceived pedagogical quality in tutoring responses.

+\textbf{This paper makes three contributions.} First, we characterize systematic differences in instructional strategies and linguistic features across expert tutors, novice tutors, and LLMs responding to identical mathematics remediation prompts.
+Second, we compare perceived pedagogical quality across these tutor groups.
+Third, we identify which instructional strategies and linguistic features are associated with variation in pedagogical quality.